 National Electronic Funds Transfer (NEFT) is one payment service that enables funds transfer between participating banks and institutions.
 It was created by the Reserve Bank of India and is operated by the same agency.
 In addition, it has PAN India coverage.

-With NEFT, the money transfer requests are typically settled within a half-hour through the netting.
+With NEFT, the requests are typically settled within a half-hour through the netting.
 The service is available 24/7, meaning that users can transfer money any time of the day.
 Also, users without bank accounts can use the service and do so offline.
-The only issue with this payment system is that it is not real-time.
+The only issue with this payment system is that it is not immediate.
 It takes some time for the money to go from one account to another.

-Difference Between IMPS vs NEFT
+Difference Between IMPS and NEFT

 Transaction Timing